-The District's final budget for the General Fund anticipated that expenditures would exceed revenues by \$12.7 million before other financing sources.
-Actual revenues of the General Fund were less than expenditures by \$3.7 million at year-end.
+The District's final budget for the General Fund anticipated that expenditures would exceed revenues by \$3.0 million before other financing sources.
+Actual revenues of the General Fund were greater than expenditures by \$4.6 million at year-end.
 The main factors were:

-- The District deferred capital outlay of \$3.5 million. - Salary costs were \$2.0 million lower for supplemental instructions costs due to the COVID-19 pandemic. - State aid received was \$2.6 million better that budgeted.
+- The District deferred capital outlay of \$3.7 million. - Tax dollars received were \$5.9 million better than budgeted.